zvada/technology/docs/documentation/style-guide.md

 1. The title should be the only level 1 heading
 1. Level 1 headings should use the `====` format
-1. Level 2 sub-headings should use the `----` format
+1. Level 2 headings should use the `----` format
+1. Other heading levels should use the appropriate number of `#`
 1. Use Title Case for level 1 and level 2 headings.
 Only capitalize the first word for all other headings.

 Links